cjerdonek/free-sampler/README.md

 Development
 -----------

-See the [Development][development] page for information on building the project from source and for other information on the source code.
+See the [Development][development] page for information on developing locally, including how to build the project from source and for other information on the source code.
 This page also contains information for project maintainers.

 License